Gchethankumar/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 Here, Qtt & Qt+1t+1 are present state & next state respectively.
 So, SR flip-flop can be used for one of these three functions such as Hold, Reset & Set based on the input conditions, when positive transition of clock signal is applied.
 The following table shows the characteristic table of SR flip-flop.
-Present Inputs	Present State	Next State
+Present Inputs,	Present State &	Next State.

 ![image](https://user-images.githubusercontent.com/36288975/167908180-5fc9d589-1cb5-41f5-b2c8-927e04f5f387.png)